 On one hand, insurance claims adjusters are renown for undercutting the value of your claim.
 While they may seem friendly, they are ultimately at work to help save their company money by paying you less than what your claim is worth.
 Even if you do take this option, you are waiving your rights to compensation through a lawsuit for your personal injury or for property damages you have sustained.

 Contact the De La Garza Law Firm, we can assist you with recovering temporary living expenses, property damage expenses, personal injury damages, lost wages, or business interruption damages.

 Lastly, a class-action lawsuit may seem like the better option to receive the compensation you need to properly recover, but by joining one, you may be settling your claim along with hundreds of others instead of pursuing your claim individually.

-That’s why you need to consult with an experienced McAllen personal injury attorney like Rafael De la Garza of the De la Garza Law Firm.
+That’s why you need to consult with an experienced personal injury attorney in McAllen like Rafael De la Garza of the De la Garza Law Firm.
 Our law firm takes pride in our years of representing hard-working Texans that have been put in danger as a result of the negligence of others.

 If you or someone you know has been affected by the Port Neches, Texas explosion, contact us.

 Contact us at (956) 815-0000 to schedule a FREE legal consultation today.